UMSATS/subsystems/README.md

 Atmel Studio 7 is required to build and run the Atmel Studio project for this repo.
 It can be downloaded from here: http://www.microchip.com/mplab/avr-support/atmel-studio-7

 ## Arduino Model
-For non-hardware specific portions of the software, they can be developed with the Arduino Due model in source/cdh.
+For non-hardware specific portions of the software, they can be developed with the Arduino Due model in:
+* source/SubSystemsBoardSoftware/src/cdh

 The Arduino model requires the following libraries:
 * https://github.com/collin80/due_can
 * https://github.com/collin80/can_common
 * https://github.com/greiman/FreeRTOS-Arduino